Automatic Pruning Discovery for Large Language Models: Detailed Experimental Settings

 \section{Detailed Experimental Settings}

+\textbf{Search Protocol.} We provide the detailed search protocol of AutoPrune for reproducibility.
+Unless otherwise specified, the search is conducted once on LLaMA-2-7B under 50\% unstructured sparsity, and the discovered pruning metric is then fixed and directly transferred to other model families, sparsity ratios, and downstream tasks without re-running the search.
+We use GPT-4o as the search LLM.
+In the Graph-driven Chain-of-Thought process, each reasoning stage expands $k=5$ branches with temperatures $\{0.0, 0.3, 0.5, 0.7, 1.0\}$, producing approximately 625 candidate pruning metrics after the four reasoning stages.
+Each candidate is converted into an executable importance function, applied to prune the search model, and evaluated by the perplexity on the WikiText-2 training split.
+We rank all valid candidates by perplexity and select the candidate with the lowest perplexity as the final pruning metric.
+The selected metric is frozen for all reported experiments.

+The full search requires about 780 LLM calls and approximately 6 GPU hours on a single NVIDIA H100 GPU.
+Candidate evaluation follows the same pruning protocol as our main experiments, using 128 calibration samples with sequence length 2048.
+Invalid candidates, including non-executable formulas or formulas with incompatible tensor shapes, are discarded before ranking.

+\textbf{Note on the Comparison Scope.} Structured pruning methods (e.g., channel pruning or block removal) are not mainly included in our comparisons because they follow a fundamentally different acceleration mechanism.
+Such methods physically remove entire computation blocks, yielding large speedups but typically causing considerable accuracy degradation, and are therefore not directly comparable to unstructured pruning approaches.
+In contrast, SparseGPT, Wanda, and our AutoPrune operate in the unstructured sparsity regime and rely on sparse matrix multiplication for acceleration.
+For a fair and meaningful evaluation, all baselines in this work are limited to unstructured pruning methods.

-In this paper, our experimental settings are essentially identical to Wanda's \cite{sun2024pruning}, with the sole exception of the weight update method.
+\textbf{Pruning Settings.} In this paper, our experimental settings are essentially identical to Wanda's \cite{sun2024pruning}, with the sole exception of the weight update method.
 We conducted all experiments on LLaMA-1 and LLaMA-2 models.
 For the pruning process, we used a seqlen of 2048 and nsamples of 128.
 Notably, while some prior methods like Wanda also implement a sequential weight update strategy, they often find the iterative approach to yield better results.
 In contrast, our method directly employs the more efficient sequential weight update and still achieves excellent results.

-For the Skew-Aware Dynamic Soarsity Dynamic Soarsity scheduler, the hyperparameter M is set to 1.8 for layer-wise allocation and 1.5 for block-wise allocation.
+\textbf{SDSA.} For the Skew-Aware Dynamic Sparsity Dynamic Sparsity scheduler, the hyperparameter M is set to 1.8 for layer-wise allocation and 1.5 for block-wise allocation.
 We found that, contrary to the findings in OWL \cite{yin2024outlier}, the layer-wise dynamic sparsity allocation in our experiments consistently yields superior results compared to the block-wise approach.